May 11, 2022 Social Share

 Punitive damages may also be an option.
 These are used to punish the defendant for an extravagant wrongdoing.

 Treble damages are a form of punitive damage.
 This means a plaintiff may be able to receive up to three times the amount of their awarded compensatory damages.
-Treble damages are awarded if a plaintiff purposely violated the law.
+Treble damages are awarded if a defendant purposely violated the law.

 Building a Case for You